 The first segment of the report shows how likely a certain condition is for users, based on known genetic variants.
 Examples of this could be, using known genetic variants to suggest you are likely a morning person.
 The graphic also shows how this prediction compares with other users.

-These are interesting information available from the genome data to study the genetic contribution towards traits in humans.
+This is interesting information available from the genome data to study the genetic contribution towards human traits.
 Locations of specific SNPs may indicate the genetic contribution towards the trait.

 DNA Land Pricing

 All the services offered by the company are free.
-Users can access their reports within a few hours to days, after uploading their genomic data.
-Additional reports can be obtained by filling out short surveys which help researchers in their studies.
+Users can access their reports within a few hours to days after uploading their genomic data.
+Additional reports can be obtained by filling out short surveys that help researchers in their studies.

 Review of DNA Land Privacy

-Terms of consent assure it’s users of complete privacy with respect to personal information, individual survey results, or any uploaded user data.
+Terms of consent assure users’ complete privacy concerning personal information, individual survey results, or any uploaded user data.
 Users can link their social media profiles with the website, but the data is not shared by the company.

-The company may share personal data with selected partners who maintain good security practices, respect consent, and comply with regulation.
-The users can opt-out from this option although personal data can be released if required by law.
+The company may share personal data with selected partners who maintain reasonable security practices, respect consent, and comply with regulations.
+The users can opt out of this option, although personal data can be released if required by law.

-The company deleted stored data in the academic version, when they became commercialized in 2019.
+The company deleted stored data in the academic version when it became commercialized in 2019.

 DNA Land in the News

 The company has enjoyed ample media coverage, mostly before separating from Columbia University and the New York Genome Center.
-They have also published their genetic findings using user data in esteemed journals like Nature Genetics and eLife.
+It has also published its genetic findings using user data in esteemed journals like Nature Genetics and eLife.

-Recently DNA Land has partnered with Luna DNA, a company that enables its to contribute to research and getting compensated.
+DNA Land partnered with Luna DNA, a company that enables its users to contribute to research and get compensated.
 Check out our Luna DNA review!

 “It’s free, but the DNA matching isn’t great, and the database is small.
 They have matches for me on that site that are also on other sites, but with cm numbers that are crazy high.”

-There aren’t many reviews yet of the new commercial version of the website.
+There aren’t many reviews of the new commercial version of the website.

 Pros and Cons

-- Users seem to have found more relatives than other testing companies too.
+- Users seem to have found more relatives than with other testing companies

-- Ancestry and trait results were not found to be as accurate when compared to other testing companies.
+- Ancestry and trait results were not as accurate when compared to other testing companies

-We finish our DNA Land review with comparisons to Nebula Genomics and other genetic testing companies.
+We conclude our DNA Land review with comparisons to Nebula Genomics and other genetic testing companies.